-Be sure to use insect repellent containing ingredients such as DEET or picaridin if you’re going to be outside where insects, such as mosquitoes and ticks, are prevalent.
+Be sure to use insect repellent containing ingredients like as DEET or picaridin if you’re going to be outside where insects, such as mosquitoes and ticks, are prevalent.

 Sometimes your doctor can diagnose your condition by a simple physical examination.
 Other times, they may need to take a sample to culture to determine if a bacterial or viral infection is causing your illness.

 Antibiotics are used to treat bacterial infections.
 Treatment of viral infections focuses on treating symptoms while the infection runs its course.
 Although in some cases, antiviral medications may be used.

 You can help prevent getting sick with or transmitting bacterial and viral infections by: